 Removing wallpaper is a messy job, but somebody's got to do it, and that somebody will probably be you.

 Finding somebody else to do it is probably more difficult than doing it yourself.
-Professional paperhangers often don't want to do it and when they do, they charge a premium rate.
+Professional paperhangers often don't want to do it, and when they do, they charge a premium rate.

 Fortunately, this job is more messy than difficult.
 It's a good example of the kind of grunt work homeowners can do themselves.
 This job requires little skill and few tools, just scraping and patience.
-With the advent of improved wallpaper and removing tools, teamed with time-proven methods, the job is easier than ever.
+With the advent of improved wallpaper and removal tools, teamed with time-proven methods, the job is easier than ever.

-You have to prepare these papers before steaming them.
 The easiest way to get the steam or water behind a coated wall covering is to score the surface to allow moisture to penetrate.

+Strippable wallpaper simply peels off the wall when gently pulled from a corner.
+At a seam, lift a corner of the wallpaper with a putty knife or scraper and pull it toward you.
 Carefully remove the adhesive left on the wall with a fresh blade in a razor scraper.
 Since the paste is dry and hard, most of the heavy residue can be scraped off.
 Then wash the walls with warm water and detergent.